i-rocky/country-list-js/README.md

 This module contains country information including 2 and 3 character ISO codes, country and capital names, currency information, telephone calling codes, and provinces (first-tier political subdivisions)

+The functionality in this package is also available as a service, hosted on the Now platform.
+This modality lends itself well to microservice architectures.
+For more information please see the section on *Now* at the end of this document

 ## Install
 Add to your project from the NPM repository:
 ```